brentd09/RegEx101/RegEx.NetExamples.md

 $Html -replace 'em', 'strong' # this line fails as it also alters emphasised
 $Html -replace 'em(?=>)', 'strong' # This line succeeds because it needs to match
-                                   # the assertions as well before the replacing action takes place
+                                   # the assertions before the replace action happens
+                                   # If the assertion fails the match will not be replaced
 ```

 ---